spencertipping/www/audio.md

 # Using ni to visualize audio files
+**NOTE:** The image host I was using went down a while back; I need to regenerate the screenshots.
+Sorry for the wall of text.

 I wrote the [binary interfacing for ni](https://github.com/spencertipping/ni/blob/develop/doc/binary.md#binary-decoding) with the intention of doing signal processing, but until recently I haven't